 - Upper age limit on new policies (not available to dogs 6+ or 8+, breed dependent, or cats 10+)

 - % copay plus fixed £ excess

 Pet Protect Quote Comparison

-To try to get an idea of how pet insurance premiums may change as your pet ages, we quoted Lifetime Pet Protect policies for various dog ages.
+To try to get an idea of how pet insurance premiums may change as your pet ages, we quoted a few Lifetime Pet Protect policies for various dog ages.
 This is not necessarily an indication of how your premiums may rise if you renew a Pet Protect policy.

 Also remember that the excess increases at certain age milestones as well.